Frequently asked questions

 What do I need to do to prepare for my first appointment?

-It is always a good idea to have treats that your pup likes!
+It is always a good idea to have treats that your pup likes and a leash.
 This helps us through our treatment session.
 If your dog has any medications for pain, it is generally a good idea to give them ~30 minutes prior to the appointment time so that way your pup’s pain is managed during a treatment session.

 Ready to find out more?
 Contact us now with inquires or to book!